 - Source reference of Information

 If you are unsure if they were Naturalized, then their death notice sometimes states if they were a naturalized citizen or not.
 The death notice can also be searched for and obtained for a fee.
-If none of the above records can prove what you are looking for then I would need to trace the family line until we find evidence of place of birth for one of your ancestors.
+If none of the above records can prove what you are looking for then I would need to trace the family line until we find evidence of the place of birth for one of your ancestors.

-Remember that unabridged copies of birth, marriage and death certificates will also be needed for any immigration or VISA application.
+Remember that unabridged copies of birth, marriage, and death certificates will also be needed for any immigration or VISA application.
 The can be obtained from the Department of Home Affairs.